What should you post on Social Media?

 Then, consider ‘Seasonal’ updates such as the below…

-This isn’t necessarily ‘seasonal’ but there are certain times of the year, such as January, that people expect to see products in the sale.
+This isn’t necessarily ‘seasonal’ but there are certain times of the year, such as January, when people expect to see products in the sale.

 You should never feel obliged to offer a sale or discount if it’s going to negatively impact your business but if you can then be sure to share the news across your Social Media.